Back to PART 1 & 6 Complaints

 FINALLY: Duty of Care

-A judge's "Duty of Care" (i.e, in this case the SMF, the Adjudicator and indeed the QCAT Administration under the control of the QCAT President (a Supreme Court Judge)), refers to their legal obligation to exercise a reasonable standard of care in their judicial decisions, meaning they must act with fairness, impartiality, and thoroughness when considering cases, avoiding any actions that could foreseeably harm the parties involved, and upholding the integrity of the legal system; essentially, they must make decisions based on the law and evidence presented, not personal bias or prejudice...
+A judge's "Duty of Care" (i.e, in this case the SMF, the Adjudicator and indeed the QCAT Administration under the control of the QCAT President (a Supreme Court Judge)), refers to a legal obligation to exercise a reasonable standard of care in judicial decisions, meaning they must act with fairness, impartiality, and thoroughness when considering cases, avoiding any actions that could foreseeably harm the parties involved, and upholding the integrity of the legal system; essentially, they must make decisions based on the law and evidence presented, not personal bias or prejudice...
 SEE MORE

 SIGNED